IOC vs Existing Systems

 The Difference Is the Layer

-Most energy technologies assume the resource is already visible, controllable, safe, recoverable, and verifiable.
-IOC creates that condition for ordinary demand.
+Most energy technologies assume the resource is already visible, controllable, safe, recoverable, prioritized, and verifiable.
+IOC creates that condition for ordinary demand and allows priority to change under bounded policy.

 Market / Aggregation Layer VPPs, aggregators, demand-response markets, utility programs.